If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 GamePad Factory Mode

 Please elaborate.
 Having more detail is always a good thing.
-Specifically: What byte(s) in the EEPROM needs to be changed to active the factory mode? |
+Specifically: Which byte(s) in the EEPROM needs to be changed to activate the factory mode? |

 A factory diagnostics utility is present in the GamePad firmware.
 There is a flag in the EEPROM that controls whether diagnostics is enabled.
 It was disabled before GamePads left the factory, but at least one GamePad was known to have left the factory with diagnostics enabled.
-It can also be activated by inserting an unknown debugging device (probably used with gamepad repairs) into the accessory port.
+It can also be activated by inserting an unknown debugging device (probably used with GamePad repairs) into the accessory port.

 Revisional Differences